Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 - Choose Create custom plugin.
 - Click Browse S3 on the top right of the custom plugin page and find the bucket where you uploaded the Confluent connector ZIP file.
 - Then, in the list of objects in that bucket select the ZIP file and select the Choose button.
 Give the plugin a name and press Create custom plugin.
-Once the plugin has been created you should see the following message at the top of your browser window:
+- Once the plugin has been created you should see the following message at the top of your browser window:
 `plugin <PLUGIN_NAME> was successfully created.
 The custom plugin was created.
-You can now create a connector using this custom plugin`
+You can now create a connector using this custom plugin`.
-#### Task 2: Create a connector with MSK Connect
+##### Task 2: Create a connector with MSK Connect
 - In the MSK console, select Connectors under the MSK Connect section on the left side of the console.
 - Choose Create connector.
 - In the list of plugin, select the plugin you have just created, and then click Next.
 - For the connector name choose the desired name, and then choose your MSK cluster from the cluster list.
 > In the connector configuration settings copy the following configuration:
 - `connector.class=io.confluent.connect.s3.S3SinkConnector`
-#same region as our bucket and cluster
+- `s3.region=us-east-1` #same region as our bucket and cluster
-- `s3.region=us-east-1`
 - `flush.size=1`
 - `schema.compatibility=NONE`
-- `tasks.max=3`
-#include nomeclature of topic name, given here as an example will read all data from topic names starting with msk.topic....
+- `tasks.max=3` #include nomeclature of topic name, given here as an example will read all data from topic names starting with msk.topic....
 - `topics.regex=<YOUR_UUID>.*`
 - `format.class=io.confluent.connect.s3.format.json.JsonFormat`
 - `partitioner.class=io.confluent.connect.storage.partitioner.DefaultPartitioner`
 - `value.converter.schemas.enable=false`